ARTICLES

 These endearing varieties provide some midnight magic!

-Nowadays, we spend a lot of time devoted to developing a vibrant garden that shines in the sunlight, but have you ever thought about flowers that bloom at night?
-There's an entire category of night-blooming flowers that come alive after the sun goes down and here are eight to take note of.
+Nowadays, we spend a lot of time devoted to developing a garden that shines in the sunlight, but have you ever thought about flowers that fully flourish at night?
+There's an entire category of night-blooming flowers that come alive after the sun goes down, and here are eight to take note of.

 Eight Flowers That Bloom at Night